Marc Rebillet: Drive-In Concert Tour

-In response to the COVID-19 pandemic in 2020, in which all concerts were cancelled, Rebillet scheduled a "drive-in concert tour" in June 2020, in which he performed at twelve shows at eight drive-in theaters in the United States while attendees watch from their cars and listen over a local radio frequency.
-The objective of these performances was to remain in compliance with social distancing regulations.
+In response to the COVID-19 pandemic in 2020, in which all concerts were canceled, Rebillet scheduled a "drive-in concert tour" in June 2020, in which he performed at twelve shows at eight drive-in theaters in the U.S while attendees watched from their cars and listened over a local radio frequency.
+The objective of the performances was to remain in compliance with social distancing regulations.
 In place of opening acts, short films were shown.
-Explaining how he planned to perform, Rebillet told CNN, "Since everyone is going to be forced to be in their cars, I'll be able to do a lot of running around, 'interacting' with the audience, just by doing my thing."
-The tour was called the first of its kind in the United States, and was generally sold-out, grossing $523,000 with 12,132 attendees.
-Rebillet reached more fans on the drive-in tour than he would have on a comparable tour of indoor venues.
+Explaining how he planned to perform, Rebillet told CNN "Since everyone is going to be forced to be in their cars, I'll be able to do a lot of running around, 'interacting' with the audience, just by doing my thing."
+The tour was called the first of its kind in the United States and was generally sold-out, grossing $523,000 with 12,132 attendees.
+He reached more fans on the drive-in tour than he would have on a comparable tour of indoor venues.

 Awards and recognition

-In August 2019, Billboard named Rebillet as a "Billboard Dance Emerging Artist", writing that Rebillet creates "sexy hooks", "sensual R&B burners", and "hip-hop-tinged funk creations".

-In December 2019, Shacknews awarded Rebillet the "Do it for Shacknews Award 2019", saying that he rose to a "surprising level of Internet notoriety" in 2019.
-Shacknews CEO Asif Khan wrote: "The popularity of his very experimental style to creating music is inspiring to the countless part-time studio musicians who are out there on the Internet.
+In August 2019, Billboard named Rebillet as a "Billboard Dance Emerging Artist", writing that he creates "sexy hooks", "sensual R&B burners", and "hip-hop-tinged funk creations".
+In December 2019, Shacknews awarded him the "Do it for Shacknews Award 2019," saying that he rose to a "surprising level of Internet notoriety" in 2019.
+Shacknews CEO Asif Khan wrote, "The popularity of his very experimental style to creating music is inspiring to the countless part-time studio musicians who are out there on the Internet.
 Marc's ability to build a community has le [sic] to pockets of cheerleaders appearing all over the place these days."

-In 2020, Clubbing TV named Rebillet No. 2 on its list of the top 40 live streaming DJs, saying, "No one can make you laugh and dance like Marc Rebillet."
+In 2020, Clubbing TV named Rebillet No. 2 to its list of the top 40 live streaming DJs, saying, "No one can make you laugh and dance like Marc Rebillet."

 Music

 Rebillet's music is defined by his use of a Boss RC-505 loop station, which allows him to layer his voice with keyboards, tambourines, and other hand percussion instruments.
 Most of his songs are improvised, and include elements of funk, soul, hip hop, and house music, as well as comedy skits.
 Nick Pagano described Rebillet's music as ranging "from soulful serenading piano ballads to funky bass licks to downright club bangers, and is always accompanied by his unique sense of humor".
 His lyrics tend to be comical, silly, or vulgar, enough so that he has been referred to as a comedian.
-Rebillet's "goofy", "nerdy", and "earnest" personality plays a role in his popularity.
+Rebillet's "goofy", "nerdy", yet "earnest" personality plays a role in his popularity.
 Speaking about the lyrical content of Rebillet's songs, WBUR's Tonya Mosley said, "they’re actually really insightful.
 It’s sort of like social commentary."

-Rebillet has mentioned Reggie Watts, Nina Simone, Madlib, and James Blake as sources of inspiration.
-Speaking about Reggie Watts, Rebillet has said, "I would not be doing this if he didn’t exist."
+Rebillet has mentioned Reggie Watts, Nina Simone, Madlib, and James Blake as sources of inspiration for his work.
+Speaking of Reggie Watts, Rebillet has said, "I would not be doing this if he didn’t exist."